6 Common Cadillac Northstar Engine Problems

 While cleaning the rings will fix the performance issues it won’t fix the underlying issues.
 This means cleaning the rings will need to be done again when the symptoms arise again.

-5. Northstar Carbon Buildup Problems
+5. Carbon Buildup Problems

 We’ve talked a lot about carbon buildup and how it can cause a myriad of problems like head gasket failure and poor performance.
 While pre-2000 engines faced a carbon buildup issue that was caused by the piston rings, another carbon buildup issue arose for 2000-2002 engines.